 POLICY M10: TRAFFIC MANAGEMENT - Development proposals must respect highway safety.
 Development proposals that incorporate design features to improve localised issues of vehicular and pedestrian safety and movement will be supported where those design features do not harm local character or amenity.
-There should be a particular focus on where highway safety and movement issues have been identified locally as a priority, especially along the A631 and the Town Centre.
+There should be a particular focus on where highway safety and movement issues have been identified locally as a priority, especially along the A631 and the Town Centre, and other identified 'traffic hot spots'.